ZarachxSpace/Python/README.md

 # Python

-## Learning Repository for my Python Projects and CS Topics
+## Learning Repository for Python.

+## Includes: Data Structures and Algorithms, Projects, and Concepts